 The okra come out slightly crispy on the outside, tender on the inside, and they’re perfect finger food (like green French fries, but don’t use ketchup).
 Even my husband, who says that okra is not his favorite vegetable, loved these.
 For me they’re the perfect side dish or light lunch–super-easy, fat-free, and delicious.

-salt to taste
+- salt to taste

-pepper to taste
+- pepper to taste (or seasonings of choice)

-First, start with the smallest okra you can find.
+- First, start with the smallest okra you can find.
 Larger okra tends to be woody, which wouldn't work in this recipe.